No Bake Cherry Cream Cheese Pie

 Can you see her tongue sticking out in the left picture?
 She’s pretending to spray me with sweet potato purée.

-Have you ever had this pie?
+Have you ever had this cream cheese pie?
+It is delicious by itself and could be paired with any number of sweet or fruit toppings.
 I wonder where it came from.
 I can’t remember the first time I had it, but it seems to be kind of ubiquitous.
 Most of the recipes I looked up were exactly the same (graham crust, mix cream cheese and condensed milk with lemon and vanilla, top with cherry filling) yet almost all the citations claimed “My mom,” ” Grandma Pat,” or “Aunt Sue” as the recipe source.

 Not that citing the person who gave you a recipe is the wrong way to do it; I actually love it.
 That’s the way recipes travel.
 One of my most popular posts on The Food Charlatan is this recipe for My Mom’s Fudge, aptly named because my mom LOVES this fudge and has made it every Christmas to give to our neighbors for as long as I can remember.
 In my mind, this recipe is my MOM’S fudge, even though it’s the recipe they used to print on the back of the marshmallow creme jar.
 (People on Facebook get very upset about this.
 “That’s not your mom’s fudge, it’s the one on the jar!”)